 3. How long will the lawsuit last?

 The length of time depends on specific factors such as your medical conditions and if the claim involves large amounts of money.
 For instance, if you are still recovering from the injuries, your case will be prolonged because your lawyer has to wait to get the final and complete value for your injuries.
 You can avoid a lengthy legal battle, but you will have to settle for a less amount.
-If you want to learn more, you may find more information at Preszler Law.

 4. Should an individual accept the settlement of an insurance company?